Dispelling the Myths of Binge Eating Disorder

 Myth 1: BED is Not an Actual Eating Disorder

 There is a difference between binge eating and having a binge eating disorder.
-Many individuals binge eat at some point, whether during the holidays or in celebration of something.
+Many individuals binge eat at some point, whether during the holidays or in celebration of a significant life event.

 Binge eating disorder is a different case.
 People with this condition binge eat regularly.
-This pattern of disordered eating is tied to a number of related psychological, biological, emotional, and environmental issues.
+This pattern of disordered eating is tied to several related psychological, biological, emotional, and environmental issues.

-The condition was officially recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as an eating disorder in 2015.
-And it is already understood as the most common eating disorder in the United States.
-[1]
+The condition was officially recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as an eating disorder in 2013.
+And it is already understood as the most common eating disorder in the United States.1

 Myth 2: All People with BED are Overweight